yash101/Website/README.md

   * `Pages`: currently implemented as a `404 error`
 * `displayArticlesInMenu`: whether to list articles under the `root` in the sidebar or menu

-This is an excerpt of what I use on my own website.

 Website link: [devya.sh](https://devya.sh); GitHub: [yash101:Website](https://github.com/yash101/Website)

 ## 🧙‍♂️ Magic Commands